 Through the application of IXICO’s data science expertise, these measurements have the potential to increase success-rates of clinical trials, reduce the cost of running them as well as reducing the burden on trial participants.

 AI technologies and approaches continue to develop at pace and have the potential to impact every stage of clinical development.

-AI has the potential to complement our service offerings in multiple areas: we are actively working on technology to expand on the clinical endpoints that we can measure automatically from trial data.
-Besides imaging, we’re continuing to develop theses interpretive algorithms for new datatypes, such as from wearable biosensors, which is a rapidly developing field.
-Additionally, increasing the size of data collected at IXICO and harnessing advanced AI has the potential to help us achieve greater efficiency in trial service delivery, by enabling us to reliably automate processes such as image quality control, and help develop predictive tools that can deliver valuable insights on trial performance to our customers.
+Continually increasing the size of data we collect and harnessing advanced AI has the potential to help us achieve far greater efficiency in CNS trial service delivery.
+This will enable us to reliably automate processes such as image quality control, and help develop predictive tools that can deliver valuable insights on clinical trial performance to our customers.